ixi7685/montecha-git-users/README.md

   or download code and

-  install node modules with command : npm install
+  install node modules with command: npm install

-  Then run command to start : run npm start
+  Then run command to start: run npm start

   Responsive web design